 When an NGINX variable is defined with the

-js_set [HTML][Stream] directive, the value can get overridden when request processing encounters a redirect.
+js_set [HTTP][Stream] directive, the value can get overridden when request processing encounters a redirect.
 The new

 Integration with F5 Device ID+

 F5 Device ID+ is a real‑time, high‑precision device identifier that utilizes advanced signal collection and proven machine‑learning algorithms to assign a unique identifier to each device visiting your site.
 Deployment is simple, with immediate benefits for your security, networking, fraud, and digital teams.
 Never has understanding the unique devices visiting your applications been so easy.